Bisher 425 mal gespeichert

 Dieser Gastgeber bietet Sprachaustausch an

 FOOD: home-made, organic and vegan (sometimes also vegetarian, and only my husband eats meat now and then).
 Eating healthy is very important to us.
 We eat together and take turns in cooking/cleaning the dishes/table.
 The kitchen is a communal place and everybody is asked to keep it clean (also on your free days).
-You are also asked to cook a dish once in a week (not included in the 5 hours).
+You are also asked to cook a special dish twice a week (not within the 5 workaway-hours).

 HEATING AND ELECTRICITY: there is a central heating system (provided from our own forest wood) - and several stoves that are used during winter time.
-You won't be cold in the house but we expect visitors to respect some basic rules (during the night and when you are out of the apartment, the heating is on low...).
-We also expect visitors no to overuse the electricity/water use as we want to save energy and in this way, reduce our footprint .
+You won't be cold in the house but we expect visitors to respect some basic rules (during the night and when you are out of the apartment, the heating is on low).
+We also expect visitors no to exaggerate the electricity/water use as we want to save energy and in this way, reduce our footprint .

-ONE OR MORE WORKAWAYERS: when there are more than one workawayer, the apartment might be shared with others.
+ONE OR MORE WORKAWAYERS: when there is more than one workawayer, the apartment might be shared with others.
 Please be flexible during summer times!

-- one big room with three bunk beds
+- one big room with one double bed

 - one smaller room with one bunk bed

 - private bathroom but shared when there is another workawayer

 or B. Bring your own tent/caravan if the weather allows it (only during summer)